 Obviously, you won’t ask the housekeeper about your care after leaving the hospital.
 But that brings up a point.
 Just because someone is wearing a uniform, doesn’t mean they have a lot of medical training.
 Med techs have minimal medical training so don’t count on them for information re a medical condition or care for that condition.
 Make sure the person you are asking for information is informed enough to give you the information you need.

 Each patient has a person assigned to them for discharge planning.
 This begins when they are admitted, believe it or not.
 The titles vary, but they usually stop by the room during the first 24 hours after a patient is admitted and leave a card.
 They may be called a case manager or something similar.
 This is the person who sets you up with home health care, takes care of ordering equipment (if needed) for when you go home, and lining up your appointments before you are discharged.
 If you have any preferences for the companies you want for physical therapy, home health, etc., you need to make them known to this person.
 You are not making life any more complicated for them by making your preferences known.
 The earlier you do it, the better.
-That way, if there is some kind of conflict with your request, they can get back to you quickly and not delay the discharge.
+That way, if there is some kind of problem with your request, they can get back to you quickly and not delay the discharge.

-The hospitalist will be your on site doctor while your loved one is hospitalized
+The hospitalist will be your on site doctor while your loved one is hospitalized almost all the time

 Most hospitals now have hospitalists who specialize in caring for the patient while he is in the hospital.
 They are medical doctors, usually family practice or internists who do this for a living.
 Some do it for a season.
 Others do it and eventually hope to have a private practice in the area.
 It all depends.
 My experience with them has been very good.
 They are the liason between you and your doctor.
 They will care for you while you are in the hospital and will call in specialists as needed.
 They communicate with your doctor as needed as well.